 What will I learn?

-A range of knowledge, skills and behaviours are required from learners in order to complete this apprenticeship.
+A range of knowledge, skills and behaviours are required from learners in order to complete this apprenticeship which include:

 Study, Assessment and Qualifications